hyperdelia/hex002-womb-about/src/index.md

 **Andreas:** One of the voices is your grandmother.
 How did you record her?

-**Kajsa:** That was when I was in Oslo.
-She lives up in the North of Sweden.
-So, we talked on the phone and I recorded that.
+**Kajsa:** That’s from when I was at a residency at NOTAM in Oslo, working with WOMB.
+And since she is living in the North of Sweden we talked on the phone and I recorded that conversation.
 My grandmother is really good at talking so I would just sit there quiet and she would talk.

 There was also this one interviewee, he had this really funny memory of being a kid and using a pitch fork and putting it to his eye lashes and feeling it vibrate.
 And he talked about that and at the end of it he played the pitchfork.
 It was really interesting to hear how different everybody approached the situation.